BreadCraft-staff/BreadCraft-Docs/docs/archive/linking.md

-!!! warning
+!!! danger ""

-    This page is no longer needed and is scheduled to go into archive at some point in the future
+    This page has been archived please do not use it.

 How to link your Discord account to your minecraft account